Disclaimer

 Shared / Non-Specific Features

-The clinical features of thyrotoxicosis are mapped to a thyroid examination (starting from the periphery, then top to bottom).
+The clinical features of thyrotoxicosis, demonstrated in the order of a thyroid examination (starting from the periphery, then top to bottom):

 Body system Clinical features